SAP-samples/teched2022-DT262/exercises/ex2/README.md

 After completing these steps you will have...

-1. From the deployed version of the Business Process Project in the Process Builder, open the process <b>MyWorkflow</b>
+1. From the deployed version of the Project in the Process Builder, open the process <b>MyWorkflow_0XX</b>

 <br>![](/exercises/ex2/images/22_1.png)

 2. Click on the Copy icon a side the Form Link to copy the link to the Input form in Clipboard

 <br>![](/exercises/ex2/images/22_2.png)

 3. Open the form in the browser and fill in the following information with as a Requester with Amount higher than 100.To see the next Manager’s Approval form on the next step.
 Click <b>Submit</b>.